FILMFESTIVALS.COM Posts

 The house was packed with luminaries, including the former Heavyweight Champion himself.
 Holmes, who has been greatly overlooked is finely receiving the respect that has been due.

-Ethan and Former Heavyweight Champion Larry Holmes at the openning of “Out of Ali’s Shadow: The Larry Holmes Story.”
+“Out of Ali’s Shadow: The Larry Holmes Story.”
 I’m wearing my mouthpiece — just in case.

 Writer/Producer Evan Grant brought all the mishpucha to celebrate his six-year-long journey to the big screen.
 Executive Producer (and writer of Cinerella Man) Mike DeLisa had his family in on the celebration as well.